-Unlike some cities, Livermore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Livermore are a mix of both white- and blue-collar jobs.
-Overall, Livermore is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Livermore who work in management occupations (13.37%), sales jobs (11.89%), and office and administrative support (11.32%).
+Livermore is a decidedly white-collar city, with fully 85.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Livermore is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Livermore who work in management occupations (16.05%), sales jobs (10.80%), and office and administrative support (10.48%).

 Also of interest is that Livermore has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Livermore in 2010 was $43,092, which is wealthy relative to California and the nation.
-This equates to an annual income of $172,368 for a family of four.
-However, Livermore contains both very wealthy and poor people as well.
+The per capita income in Livermore in 2018 was $54,813, which is wealthy relative to California and the nation.
+This equates to an annual income of $219,252 for a family of four.

 Livermore is an extremely ethnically-diverse city.
 The people who call Livermore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livermore residents report their race to be White, followed by Asian.
 Livermore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.42% of the city’s residents.
-Important ancestries of people in Livermore include Irish, English, Italian, and Portuguese.
+People of Hispanic or Latino origin account for 19.76% of the city’s residents.
+Important ancestries of people in Livermore include German, Irish, English, Italian, and European.

 The most common language spoken in Livermore is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.